benmarwick/JSTORr/README.md

 - correlations between two words over time (ie. plot the correlation of two 1-grams over time)
 - correlations between two sets of words over time (ie. plot the correlation two sets of multiple 1-grams over time)
 - all of the above with bigrams (a sequence of two words)
-- the most frequent words by n-year ranges
+- the most frequent words by n-year ranges of documents (ie. top words in all documents published in 2-5-10 year ranges, whatever you like)
 - the top n words correlated a word by n-year ranges of documents (ie. the top 20 words associated with the word 'pirate' in 5 year ranges)
 - various methods (k-means, PCA, affinity propagation) to detect clusters in a set of documents containing a word or set of words
-- topic models with the `lda` package for full `R` solution or the Java-based MALLET program (if installing that is an option)
+- topic models with the `lda` package for full `R` solution or the Java-based MALLET program (if installing that is an option, currently implemented here for Windows only)
-- most frequent words by n-year ranges of documents (ie. top words in all documents published in 2-5-10 year ranges, whatever you like)

 How to install
 ----